 Second, we have predicates.
 English predicates are expressions like ' is a dog' or ' is a logician'.
 These are not complete sentences by themselves.
 In order to make a complete sentence, we need to fill in the gap.
 We need to say something like 'Bertie is a dog' or 'Willard is a logician'.
 In FOL, we indicate predicates with uppercase italic letters.
 For instance, we might let the FOL predicate 'D' symbolize the English predicate ' is a dog'.
 Then the expression 'D(b)' will be a sentence in FOL, which symbolizes the English sentence 'Bertie is a dog'.
-Equally, we might let the FOL predicate 'L' symbolize the English predicate 'L' symbolize the English predicate 'L' symbolize the English sentence 'Willard is a logician'.
+Equally, we might let the FOL predicate 'L' symbolize the English predicate ' is a logician'.
+Then the expression 'L(i)' will symbolize the English sentence 'Willard is a logician'.